Difference between revisions of "Makoni" - Pindula

 Location

 The district is located in Manicaland Province, in eastern Zimbabwe.
-Headlands is in the district.
+Headlands and Nyazura are in the district.

 See Mount Carmelsec School.